1969 Datsun 2000

 in 1969, this car is one of only 10 factory prepared 2000's made, and

 likely the most original still in existence.

-Known as the purple panel cars (due to the fact that
+Known as the purple panel (appropriate right?) cars (due to the fact that

 lightweight sheet metal was colored purple so the panels could be

 identified when they came off the press) they looked road ready as they left the

 factory.
 However, they were never registered, and were sent to